University City, San Diego: Economy

 With its large academic, office and retail facilities, University City forms part of adjacent commercial areas in Sorrento Mesa/Sorrento Valley, Torrey Pines, and Del Mar Heights/Carmel Valley – to form San Diego's "North City edge city", edge city being a major center of employment outside a traditional downtown.

 University City's economy is anchored by the University of California, San Diego campus which forms the north part of the community.
 University City has also become a major corporate center in the San Diego region with many real estate, legal, accounting, consulting and other professional services firms relocating from offices in downtown to be closer to clients in the northern parts of the city.
 Thousands of workers commute from across San Diego County to University City daily.
 It is one of the region's most significant economic centers.

-The commercial real estate market refers to roughly this area (between the 5, 805 and 52 freeways) as the UTC submarket, UTC being the name of the Westfield UTC shopping mall located in the neighborhood.
-With over 9.5 million square feet it is the largest office space market in the county after downtown San Diego.

 Besides containing three local shopping centers, there is also a large regional shopping mall referred to as Westfield UTC.
 This shopping mall is located at the southeast corner of the intersection of Genesee Avenue and La Jolla Village Drive, and is anchored by Nordstrom and Macy's.
+With over 9.5 million square feet, it is the largest office space market in the county after downtown San Diego.
 The northeastern mesas of University City started to be developed for industrial and corporate uses in late 1980s to early 1990s, and are home to several biotech, technology, and professional services firms among other businesses.
 The northern part of University City also contains two major hospitals, Scripps Memorial and UCSD's Jacobs Medical Center, with surrounding medical office buildings.
 Development and re-development of this area continues today.
 University City was the site of a 2003 fire bombing of a condominium complex, causing 50 million dollars in damage to the La Jolla Crossroads apartments.
 The ostensible reason for the bombing concerned the overdevelopment of northern University City.

 University City also has multiple parks, three elementary schools, a middle school, and a high school.
 Solana Beach based private school Fusion Academy opened a campus in 2016.
 This campus is located inside the Summers Governor Park complex on Shoreham Place.
 University City is home to a police and fire station, both respectfully sharing the Northern Division name.

-The University Square shopping center at Governor Drive and Genesee Avenue is anchored by a Vons grocery store and a Rite Aid pharmacy.
+The University Square shopping center at Governor Drive and Genesee Avenue is anchored by a Vons grocery store and previously a Rite Aid pharmacy which closed in 2025.
 Another shopping center to the west at Governor Drive and Regents Road is anchored by Sprouts Farmers Market.
 A third shopping center is located in the "La Jolla Colony" area in north University City, and it is also anchored by a Vons grocery store.